Nurse Salary in Germany: What to Expect in 2024-25?

 Understanding the Role of Registered Nurses in Germany

 Did you know that qualified nurses comprise the greatest percentage of women working part-time in Germany?
 Of the 1.69 million registered nurses, women make up 82%, i.e. 1.39 million, with 6,43,000 qualified nurses working full-time and 7,47,000 employed part-time.
-In fact, roughly 3,04,000 men are employed in the nursing field.
+Roughly 3,04,000 men are employed in the nursing field.

-That being said, besides a strong commitment to total patient care, here are the primary job roles and duties for nurses in Germany.
+That being said, besides a solid commitment to total patient care, here are the primary job roles and duties for nurses in Germany.

 • Patient Care: Administering medications, monitoring vital signs, managing patient records, and offering emotional support.